아쿠레이리 여행 가이드

 Akureyri is an important fishing centre and port, but in the last few years, tourism, industry, higher education and services have become the fastest growing sectors of the economy.

-An airport is located about three kilometres (two miles) from the centre and a large number of cruise ships lay anchor in its busy harbour.
+An airport is located about three kilometres (two miles) from the centre and a large number of cruise ships lay anchor in its busy harbor.

-Traditionally Akureyri has survived on fisheries and some of Iceland’s largest fishing companies such as Samherji, have their headquarters there.
-Other large companies are also based here, such as Vifilfell hf, the largest brewery in Iceland, which produces the famous Kaldi beer.
+Traditionally, Akureyri has survived on fisheries and some of Iceland’s largest fishing companies such as Samherji, have their headquarters there.
+Other large companies are also based here, and in recent years, a number of well-known breweries have begun calling Akureyri their home, such as the Einstök brewery and Víking brugghús brewery.

-FSA/Akureyri Hospital is a significant employer in the area and is one of two major hospitals in Iceland.
+SAk (Akureyri Hospital) is also a significant employer in the area and is one of two major hospitals in Iceland.

 Akureyri is surrounded by mountains, the highest one being Kerling at 1,538 metres (5,064 feet).
 The area around it has rich agriculture and a beautiful mountain ring.